-Canoe and Kayak races at the Olympic Games are held on both flat water with competitors assigned to lanes (Sprint Events), and in slalom events.
+Canoe and Kayak races at the Olympic Games are currently held as flat water sprints or slalom events.
 There are single, double and four boats.
 The kayak boats are identified by the letter “K” while the canoes are prefixed by a “C”, with the following number indicating the number of paddlers.
-Below is a list of all the events that are currently on the Olympic program.
-Sprint events have been contested since Montreal 1976.

-- The sport of canoe / kayak was a demonstration sport at the Paris Olympics in 1924.
+- The sport of canadian canoeing was a demonstration sport at the Paris Olympics in 1924.

 - Canoe-Kayak was first held at the Olympic Games in 1936 with Flatwater Racing, while Slalom Racing did not appear in the Olympic Program until 1972.

-- Women were added to the program later than the men, and compete only in kayaks.
+- Women events were added to the program later than the men.

-- The most successful Olympic competitor was Sweden's Gert Fredericson, who between 1948 and 1969 captured six gold medals and one bronze.
+- The most successful Olympic competitor in the paddling sports has been Sweden's Gert Fredriksson, who between 1948 and 1969 captured six gold medals and one bronze.
 See more on the Greatest Paddlers at the Olympics.